i-give-up/docs/content/developing-with-jekyll/intro.md

 * Have a site with more than 500 pages, as Jekyll can be slow with large page counts.

 ## Getting Started
-To get started developing for Jekyll, you’ll need a basic understanding of HTML and [Liquid][2], Jekyll templating language.
+To get started developing for Jekyll, you’ll need a basic understanding of HTML and [Liquid][2], Jekyll's templating language.
 You’ll also likely want to [set up your local development environment][3].

 We also recommend that you set up a Git repository to manage development of your site.
 Doing so offers you [free backups][4], enables [content sync][5] with the CMS, and enables you to turn on [automatic deployments][6].